Transport and phase separation of active Brownian particles in fluctuating environments

-where $\Theta$ is the Heaviside function. $k_\mathrm{rep}$ is a large constant, and $\rho_t$ is the threshold density, which are both potential dependent parameters.
-The choice of $\rho_t$ is guided by the largest density values occuring in the system (see \figref{fig:MPIS-Y1-no-fluctuation}).
-Using these parameters, we have calculated the free energy as a funtion of density (see \figref{fig:free-energy}) and obtained the coexistence densities via the common tangent construction.
-The obtained coexistence denisties (which are depicted in \figref{fig:MPIS-Y1-no-fluctuation} using cross symbols) show that the density associated with the dense phase is not affected by the fluctuations and in contrary to that the density of the dilute phase is shifted to larger values due to the fluctuations.
-This is in line with the observed effect of the fluctuations in \figref{fig:MPIS-Y1-no-fluctuation}.
+In Eq.~(\ref{rep}) $\Theta$ is the Heaviside function, $k_\mathrm{rep}$ is a constant, and $\rho_t$ is a threshold density.
+Both of these parameters depend on the systems considered.
+Here, we set $k_\mathrm{rep}=10000$ and $\rho_t = 0.65$.
+The value of $k_\mathrm{rep}$ is chosen such that it is larger than the values chosen in Ref.~\cite{liao2020dynamical}, as the potential used here is closer to hard-core interaction.
+Nevertheless, it has the same order of magnitude as the values in Ref.~\cite{liao2020dynamical}.
+The choice of $\rho_t$ is guided by the largest local density values occurring in the system (see Fig.~\ref{fig:MPIS-Y1-no-fluctuation}).
+Using these parameters, we have calculated the free energy as a function of density, see Fig.~\ref{fig:free-energy}.
+From these functions, we obtain the coexistence densities via the common tangent construction.
+The resulting coexistence densities show that the density associated with the dense phase is not affected by the fluctuations.
+In contrast, the density of the dilute phase is shifted to larger values due to the fluctuations.
+This is in line with the numerical findings in Fig.~\ref{fig:MPIS-Y1-no-fluctuation}.